 |Final Sale Price (30% less)||$105.00||$70.00||$35.00|

-As you can see, a moving market may change the profitably of your ESPP shares.
+As you can see, a changing market may change the profitably of your ESPP shares.
 If the spread between the purchase price and the offering price is big, there is more room for the price to fall before your transaction ends in a loss.
-The closer the offering price and the purchase price are to one another, the less room for market fluctuations prior to resulting in a loss.
+The closer the offering price and the purchase price are to one another, the less room for market fluctuations before resulting in a loss.

 What Does This Tell Us About Employee Stock Purchase Plans?